Anurag-Gade/Surface-Tessellations/README.md

 # Surface-Tessellations

 A tessellation or tiling is essentially covering the surface of a 3D object with shapes (tiles).
 This code demonstrates the surface tessellation of an MR brain image, with overlapping tiles.
 To achieve overlaps in the tiles, an offset has been added.
+Below is an example of a surface tessellated brain scan.

 <p align="center">
   <img width="460" height="300" src="https://github.com/Anurag-Gade/Surface-Tessellations/assets/88252632/d42664d9-7c1e-47df-b8a6-f8447349bfdf">